 Delicate Arch in Arches National Park, Utah, is one of the most famous geologic formations in the world.
-More than 1.5 million people visit the park each year, with many wanting to tackle the hike to Delicate Arch.
+More than 1.5 million people visit this park each year to hike to Delicate Arch, a famous Utah landmark.

-Do note that there is no shade on the trail, and it can get very hot hiking during the day.
-Therefore, the best way to see the arch is to embark on a Delicate Arch sunset hike.
+The hiking trail is a moderate three-mile roundtrip.
+However, note that there is no shade along the route, and it can get very hot during the day.
+Therefore, the best way to see the arch is to embark on a Delicate Arch sunset hike when temperatures are cooler.

 Written by Deanne from Scenic and Savvy.

-This incredible world landmark is a slow-moving watershed system.
-It flows from central Florida into Lake Okeechobee (a lake so big you can see it from space) and down into southwest Florida and then to Ten Thousand Islands.
+The Florida Everglades is one of the best national parks on the East Coast.
+This incredible world landmark features a slow-moving watershed system.
+It flows from central Florida into Lake Okeechobee and down into Southwest Florida.

 Written by Lori from Naples Florida Travel Guide.

-The Grand Canyon is a natural landmark so sizable you can see it from space!
-The canyon is 277 miles long and, in some places, up to 18 miles wide.
-Without actually seeing it in person, it's hard to grasp how truly vast it is.
-Fortunately, there are plenty of viewing areas along the canyon that tourists can easily access.
+The Grand Canyon is a natural landmark in Arizona so sizable you can see it from space!
+The canyon is 277 miles long and up to 18 miles wide.
+Without seeing it in person, it's hard to grasp how vast it is!

 Written by Karee from Our Woven Journey.